robatwilliams/hills-api/docs/backlog.md

 - Mark as to-do, with reason, link to route
 - Subscribe to changes, e.g. marked as done for user or a particular hill

+## Technical

-## Tech: features
+### Client features

-- Error logging
 - CORS
 - Compression (gzip, Brotli)

-## Tech: improvements

-- Apply best practice for [nullability](https://graphql.org/learn/best-practices/#nullability)
-- Snapshot tests for queries (use the example queries)
-  - All fields of all hills pass the schema

-## Tech: operational

 - Production deployment
 - Domain

+### Monitoring

+- Error logging
-- Logging & monitoring
+- Usage logging & monitoring (e.g. what queries)
-- Reduce allocated memory; it doesn't need the Serverless Framework's default 1GB (AWS default is 128MB)
-- Concurrency limit, timeout, request throttling (API Gateway), and budget alarms
+- AWS budget alarms

+### Resource allocation and limits

 - Query size limit (don't allow dumping the entire dataset)
+- Request throttling (API Gateway)
+- Appropriate values for AWS lambda configuration
+  - Concurrency limit
+  - Memory - doesn't need the Serverless Framework's default 1GB (AWS default is 128MB)
+  - Timeout

+### Improvements

+- Consider best practice for [nullability](https://graphql.org/learn/best-practices/#nullability)
+- Snapshot-based integration tests for supported queries
+  - Including one that all fields of all hills conform to the schema

 ## Ideas